 In working towards realistic QCD-connected predictions, one can adapt the pattern used for mesons, \emph{viz.} solve the DSE for the dressed-quark propagator and BS equations for the diquark correlation amplitudes; therewith, build the Faddeev kernel and determine baryon masses and corresponding Faddeev amplitudes.
 This \emph{ab initio} approach has delivered many successful results, but it is computationally intensive and limited in application by existing algorithms.
 An alternative \cite{Oettel:1999gc, Bloch:1999rm, Hecht:2002ej} is to construct a QCD-kindred framework, in which all elements of the Faddeev kernel and interaction currents are momentum dependent, and consistent with QCD scaling laws.

-A QCD-kindred framework has recently provided an array of predictions for various baryons, including spectra \cite{Chen:2017pse,Chen:2019fzn} and form factors \cite{Segovia:2014aza, Segovia:2015hra, Segovia:2015ufa, Segovia:2016zyc, Chen:2018nsg, Lu:2019bjs, Cui:2020rmu}.
+A QCD-kindred framework has recently provided a large range of predictions for various baryons, including their spectrum \cite{Chen:2017pse,Chen:2019fzn} and form factors \cite{Segovia:2014aza, Segovia:2015hra, Segovia:2015ufa, Segovia:2016zyc, Chen:2018nsg, Lu:2019bjs, Cui:2020rmu}.
 This approach uses an efficacious algebraic parametrisation for the dressed light-quark propagator which is consistent with contemporary numerical results \cite{Chen:2017pse}, expresses confinement and dynamical chiral symmetry breaking, retains the leading diquark amplitudes and describes diquark propagation in a manner consistent with colour confinement and asymptotic freedom.